 Occupational health and safety ("OHS") risks are related mainly to the construction phase and will be further elaborated and included into Construction Environmental and Social Management Plan to be provided by the contractors.
 The construction contractors will be required to comply with the relevant requirements in PR2 including preparation of an HR policy; recruitment procedures and workforce code of conduct; and accommodation standards.
 If any on-site accommodation is required for workforce it will need to be sited appropriately to minimise E&S impacts.

-The ESAP has been developed to address the issues raised above, and also to include further improvements to the environmental and social management at all stages of the project implementation.
+The ESAP for Tranches 1 and 3 has been developed to address the issues raised above, and also to include further improvements to the environmental and social management at all stages of the project implementation.
 Among others the ESAP includes: inclusion of E&S provisions in the construction contracts and preparation and implementation of a Construction Environmental and Social Management Plan; integration of climate adaptation measures, improvements in noise and air monitoring; formalising and developing improved labour and OHS procedures and practices; traffic management plans and safety and emergency response procedures during construction in accordance with PR2 and PR4.
 In addition, a workers' grievance mechanism will be implemented by both the Client and the Construction contractor.

 Following project approval the Bank will support the Client through assistance with capacity building and developing the institutional capacity to implement the project in accordance with the PRs and ESAP.
 The environmental and social performance of the project and implementation of the ESAP will be monitored through annual E&S reports and site visits when deemed necessary.